Keling: Names of places

 Various place names in Malaysia contain the word Keling for historical reasons, e.g. Tanjong Keling., Kampong Keling, and Bukit Keling, etc.

 In Penang, the Kapitan Keling Mosque, situated on the corner of Buckingham Street and Jalan Masjid Kapitan Keling (Pitt Street), is one of the oldest mosques in George Town.
 Various other Penang Hokkien street names contain the word Keling, e.g. Kiet-leng-a Ban-san (Chowrasta Road), Kiet-leng-a Ke (King Street/Market Street).
 In Malacca, another mosque also uses the word Kling, Kampung Kling Mosque.

 In Singapore, there is a road in Jurong Industrial Estate called Tanjong Kling Road which is probably derived from the word 'Keling'.
 Chulia Street was formerly known as Kling Street.

 In Jepara Regency, Central Java, Indonesia, there is a district called Keling.
 Locals link the location with the 6th century Kalingga Kingdom.
-In Surabaya, East Java, Indonesia, there is a place called Pacar Keling meaning "Keling lover".
+In Surabaya, East Java, Indonesia, there is a place called "Pacar Keling", referring to the "Indian" henna plant (Lawsonia inermis) to differentiate with almost similar look alike plant called "Pacar Cina" (Aglaia odorata).
 The words "Kampung Keling" (Lit.
 Keling Village) Is also commonly used by the locals on various cities across Indonesia the denote an Indian settlement both during the Colonial era and within modern day Indonesia.